pxai/fjs/document/content/functionaljs.md

   return today - date;
 }
 ```
 `Date()` call will always be problematic. `new Date()` will return the current date and that will depend on the outside.
 The machine clock may not be set correctly.
-So it leads to unexpected behavior.
+So it leads to unexpected behaviour.
 We could improve it adding today as a parameter.

 # Function composition
 Composition is a combination of two or more functions to create a new function.